vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2017-07-14
+Attempt to get a consensus sequence (or pair of haplotypes) for each mosquito sequenced by Asgharian et al. (2015) at loci assembled before with ipyrad.
+I tried to use freebayes, to take advantage of a script made available by Michael
+G. Harvey, and because I trust freebayes' algorithm.
+However, there is an issue (#390) preventing me from using freebayes for the moment.

 #2017-05-30
 I use the 261 loci assembled by ipyrad on 2016-11-22 to build a reference set of loci.
 Then I download reads from other sequencing projects of Culex pipiens